LoopZ/V8Power/README.txt

     /I          Write text that may waiting from the STDIN device.
     /G          Write text ignoring all framing.
     /L          Write text with locally with regards to framing.
-(DEFAULT)
+(DEFAULT) /X code		Erase rest of line using ascii code, but don't move the cursor.
+    /E			Same as using "/X 0x20".

     tba         (Still under development, more to be announced)